neoforged/.github/primers/1.21.6/index.md

         - `FADE_IN_TIME` - Represents how much time in milliseconds does it take for some element to fade in.
         - `fadeWidgets` - Sets the alpha of the `AbstractWidget`s added as children to the screen.
         - `handleClickEvent` - Handles the event to play when the component is clicked.
-        - `defaultHandleClickEVent` - The default logic to execut when the component is clicked.
+        - `defaultHandleClickEvent` - The default logic to execute when the component is clicked.
         - `clickUrlAction` - The logic to perform when a URL is clicked (has the Open URL style).
         - `clickCommandAction` - The logic to perform when a command should be executed (has the \* Command style).
 - `net.minecraft.client.gui.screeens.dialog`
     - `ButtonListDialogScreen` - A dialog screeen that contains some list of buttons.
+    - `DialogConnectionAccess` - A client side interface that processes general interaction information from the dialog.
     - `DialogListDialogScreen` - A button list of `DialogListDialog`s.
     - `DialogScreen` - A screen for some dialog modal.
     - `DialogScreens` - A factory registry of dialog modals to their associated screen.